Start typing to perform a search...

 Expulsion Process

-If the student is in grade 4 to grade 12, they will be suspended immediately.
-The principal must then investigate the matter in order to determine whether to recommend to the Student Discipline Committee of the Board of Trustees that the student be expelled.
-As part of the investigation, the administrator must make every reasonable effort to speak to the student who was suspended, their parents, and anyone else who may have relevant information.
+Before recommending an expulsion from the student’s school or from all schools of the DSBN, the principal must complete an investigation, as required by the Education Act.
+The principal investigation will inform the decisions to recommend to the Student Discipline Committee of the Board of Trustees that the student be expelled.
+As part of the investigation, the principal must make every reasonable effort to speak to the student who was suspended, their parents, and anyone else who may have relevant information.

 Mitigating Factors

-When the administrator imposes a suspension pending an investigation to determine whether to recommend expulsion, the administrator must consider any mitigating and other factors in determining whether to recommend an expulsion from the student’s school or from all schools of the DSBN, as required by the Education Act.
-If the administrator determines it is not appropriate to recommend an expulsion, the administrator must consider mitigating and other factors in deciding whether to shorten the length of the suspension.
+When the principal suspends pending expulsion, the principal must consider any mitigating and other factors in determining whether to recommend expulsion from the student’s school or all schools of the DSBN, as required by the Education Act.
+If the principal determines it is not appropriate to recommend an expulsion, the principal must also consider mitigating and other factors in deciding whether to shorten the length of the suspension.

 Supports for Expelled Students

-When students are expelled only from their school and moved to another school of the DSBN, the DSBN will make supports and resources available to the student at that school where necessary.
-These supports could include anger management or individual/family counselling that are intended to help engage and motivate students and encourage positive behaviour.
+When students are expelled only from their school and moved to another school of the DSBN, the DSBN will make a positive behaviour support plan and make resources available to the student as part of their transition plan to the new school.
+These plans and resources could include support for students and families that are intended to help engage and motivate students and encourage positive behaviour.

 Student Discipline Committee